+In regard to the Strategy Discussion, this will include the police and the referrer, in this case likely to be the DSL or DDSL.
 In order to give priority to them, issues relating to the safety of victims and potential victims must be discussed first and completely separately from any issues relating to the needs of the alleged perpetrator.
 This will usually require separate meetings.